aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ```

 ## Test (Beta)

+Testing is performed in a beta environment to validate that the latest code is functioning as expected.
+This validation is done by first deploying the code and then running integration and end-to-end tests against the deployment.

 ???+ recommended "Launch Environment"
     Consume the compute image from an image repository (e.g., AMI or a container repo) and launch an environment from the image using *Infrastructure Source Code*.
 The beta images is generally not accessible to pubic customers and is only used for internal software validaition.
 Beta environment should be in a different AWS Account from the tools used to run the deployment pipeline.
 Access to the beta environment should be handled via [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) rather than long lived credentials from IAM users.
 Example tools for defining infrastructure code include but are not limited to [AWS Cloud Development Kit](https://aws.amazon.com/cdk/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [HashiCorp Terraform](https://www.terraform.io/).